 “<I used to think that way as well.>” Sylviane smiled to herself. “<But there are many forms of leadership, each with its own benefits and drawbacks.
 Katell’s style is delegative and supportive.
 She fights hard in Alis Avern because she knows that every coin she claws back from the Emperor’s demands is one that she can invest in her own people.>”

-“<It’s the reason why she can vanish for over three weeks due to depression, yet none of the power players in Avorica tried to seriously undermine or sabotage her position.>” Vivienne highlighted before sending an apologetic nod towards Sylviane. “<No offense, Your Highness.>”
+“<It’s the reason why she can vanish for over three weeks due to depression, yet none of the power players in Avorica tried to seriously undermine or sabotage her position.
+They know they are more powerful with her than without.>” Vivienne highlighted before sending an apologetic nod towards Sylviane. “<No offense, Your Highness.>”

 “<None taken.>” Sylviane replied before exhaling an audible sigh.
 It seemed she herself acknowledged that she could not compare to Katell in this regard.